-Long after the holidays have passed, you can still dig into those boxed chocolates — properly stored, they'll stay tasty for months.
-Here's how to keep them decadent:
+How long do chocolates last?
+The good news is that chocolates have a long shelf life, so months after the holidays have passed, you can still dig into those boxed chocolates.
+Here's how to keep them fresh and tasty:

 The ideal temperature for storing chocolates is generally between 60° and 70° Fahrenheit — much warmer than that, and the chocolates’ texture and appearance can begin to suffer.

 How long does a box of chocolates last at room temperature?
 Stored under those moderate temperatures, most types of boxed chocolates will retain their quality for at least 6 to 9 months, even after they been opened.